How to Use Your PC Computer or Laptop as a Wireless Router

 - Then, type: netsh wlan show hostednetwork to check that everything is functioning correctly.

 You should now be able to join that Windows 8 network on your other device.
 Search and connect, as usual, entering the SSID and password when prompted.

-If you try the above steps to use your Windows 8 or Windows 10 laptop as a wireless router and it fails to work, there could be several reasons.
+If you try to use your Windows 8 or Windows 10 laptop as a wireless router and it fails to work, there could be several reasons why.
 Here are the most common windows hotspot problems.

 Problem #1: Bad Network Cable Connection

-A cable can look goods on the outside but be damaged on the inside, especially since the wires are fragile and thin, and the ends can come loose or wear out.
+A cable can look good on the outside but be damaged on the inside, especially since the wires are fragile and thin, and the ends can come loose or wear out.

 Problem #2: Old Router